 The other obvious question is “Why don’t you get an X-Pro2, then?”
 I have to be careful how I answer that one because camera-owners (and photographers) can be very territorial about their choice of cameras and far be it from me to upset anyone with an incendiary comment.
 It isn’t that I dislike the X-Pro 2, I like it very much and it is without doubt a quantum leap in evolution beyond the X-Pro1.
 My reticence with the X-Pro2 is mainly to do with the fact that my wedding tackle is extremely dear to me.
 It is my bread and butter, and for paid work I buy with my head and not with my avarice.
-I feel very comfortable with the X-T2 and, for myself, the XT-2 just exudes more versatility than the X-Pro2 does.
-That may change.
+I feel very comfortable with the Fujifilm X-T2 and, for myself, it is more versatile than the Fujifilm X-Pro2.

-Anyway, at the moment I just happen to prefer the idea of an X100F as my next secondary camera, as reported in my previous blog post.
-That may change too.
+I prefer the X100F as a tertiary camera for wedding photography, as reported in my previous blog post.

 Fujifilm revisited, 17 years on.
-My X-T2 with 5 primes and an X100T ( to be replaced by an X100F….Possibly) and supplementary converters.
+My X-T2 with 5 primes and an X100T (now replaced with a Fujifilm X100F) and supplementary converters.
 The stuff of this wedding photographer’s dreams of extraordinary weight-loss.

 I have a long tradition of sticking odd bits of stuff on my cameras and stubbornly refusing to countenance major irritations like shoulder straps.
 Working is very different to when I’m carrying my feel-good Leica MP with it’s Deadcameras work-of-art leather strap.
 That’s just showing-off.
 When I’m working, I need to have both hands free when I’m not actually pressing the shutter button and the best way for me is to use a Spider Holster.
 Forget Black Rapids, SunSnipers and even Peak Design Slides.
 Such things drive me nuts.
 The cameras need to be securely out of the way and holstered on my hips.
 With camera in hand, I use the Peak Design Cuff for security.
 That means I can wave my arms about like a real wedding photographer, or just fluff the bride’s dress without accidentally clobbering a pageboy or flowergirl round the head with a swinging camera.
 Holsters and wrist straps only.
 That’s me.
 Sorted.